 Originating in Sweden in 2002, Swimrun has gathered significant pace in the past few years.
 In 2014 the event was only held in Sweden, now more than 20 nations including Wales fly the Swim Run Flag.

 The Wales Swimrun takes place in Pembrokeshire.
 Starting on the cliff tops above Freshwater East, the race will move east taking in Manorbier, Lydstep, Tenby and end in Amroth Village.
 In total, competitors will run 26km of the beautiful Pembrokeshire Coast Path and swim 7km to complete the race.

 Steam train vs paddleboard race: Bala

-Combining two ways to drink in the incredible scenery of the Snowdonia National Park, this four-mile race along Llyn Tegid (Bala Lake) sees the paddleboarders puffing to race the vintage steam train which runs alongside the lake.
+Combining two ways to drink in the incredible scenery of Eryri National Park, this four-mile race along Llyn Tegid sees the stand up paddleboarders puffing to race the vintage Bala Lake Railway steam train, which runs alongside the lake.

-Paddleboarders are grouped into mens, ladies and novices and set off at three-minute intervals, with the male group setting off at the same time as the train.
-Llyn Tegid (Bala Lake), the largest natural lake in Wales, regularly plays host to other water sports including sailing, kayaking and canoeing.
+Paddleboarders are grouped into men, ladies and novices, and set off at three-minute intervals, with the male group setting off at the same time as the train.
+Llyn Tegid, the largest natural lake in Wales, regularly plays host to other water sports including sailing, kayaking and canoeing.